-- 3366.
+3366.
 The following are additional classes that are recommended if interest or entries justify them, but no PHBA points will be awarded.
-Horses shown in a group class must be eligible to show in their individual halter class at the show. - 3367.
+Horses shown in a group class must be eligible to show in their individual halter class at the show.
+3367.
 Produce of Dam.
+Two Palomino produce or two (2) Palomino Bred produce or a combination of one (1) Palomino produce and one (1) Palomino Bred proproduce. (either sex can show).

-Two Palomino produce (either sex can show). - A. Mares need not be present and do not necessarily have to be Palominos; - B. The produce do not have to be owned by the owner of the dam. - 3368.
+A. Mares need not be present and do not necessarily have to be Palominos;

+B. The produce do not have to be owned by the owner of the dam.
+3368.
 Get of Sire.
+Three (3) Palomino get or three (3) Palomino Bred get or a combination of three (3) Palomino and Palomino Bred get. (either sex can show)

-Three Palomino get (either sex can show) - A. Sires need not be present and do not necessarily have to be Palomino; - B. The get do not have to be owned by the owner of the sire. - 3369.
+A. Sires need not be present and do not necessarily have to be Palomino;

+B. The get do not have to be owned by the owner of the sire.

+3369.
 Mare and Foal.
-Palomino mare with Palomino foal of the current year to be shown.
-Mare and foal do not have to be owned by the same owner. - 3370.
+Palomino mare with Palomino foal or a Palomino Bred mare with a Palomino foal of the current year to be shown.
+Mare and foal do not have to be owned by the same owner.

+3370.
 Exhibitor's Group.
-Group of three Palominos, any age or sex, all owned or leased by one (1) Exhibitor.
+Group of three Palominos or three (3) Palomino Bred or combination of three (3) Palominos and Palomino Breds of any age or sex, all owned or leased by one (1) Exhibitor.